josix/oj-cli/README.md

 ### About
 Use `oj update` to get the latest assignments.
 ### Usage
 No argument required.
-Only enter `oj update` and it will automatically get the assignments.
+Only enter `oj update` and it will automatically get the assignments and the problems.

 ### Example
 ```
 $ oj update
+Updated problems successfully!
 Found HomeWork: hw1 [Exercise 9]
 Found HomeWork: hw2 [Assignment 9]
 Updated successfully!